-Still, Imagining Tigers Everywhwere
+Still, Imagining Tigers Everywhere

-What I’ve discovered in teaching self defense is that a lot of other women do too, in the form of stalkers, and rapists, and masked gunmen.
+What I’ve discovered in teaching self-defense is that a lot of other women do too, in the form of stalkers, and rapists, and masked gunmen.
 All of which do exist in the real world, just as there are real tigers out there.
 But some of the women I’ve talked to, like me, spend extraordinary amounts of time and energy obsessing about these threats, given the odds that they’ll actually encounter any of them.

-In the normal course of events, a hypersensitive hindbrain can be rewired, though it learns to relax much more slowly than it learns to scream “Run!”
+In the normal course of events, a hypersensitive hindbrain can be rewired.
+Yet, it learns to relax much more slowly than it learns to scream “Run!”
 It can’t think through problems rationally.
 It can’t take the cognitive shortcut of looking at a map and realizing “No tigers here.”

 Sometimes it’s more complicated—if there is physical injury to the brain, for example.
 But for most people, once they’re in a tiger-free environment and experiencing repeated cycles of seeing-orange-not-getting-eaten, the limbic response to the old triggers gradually cools down.

 Fear Dominates the News Cycle—and “Entertainment”